ChristianChimi/Australian-HealthCare-Cancer/README.md

-## **Cancer in Australian Health**
+## **Cancer Trends in Australian Public Health**

+## **Overview**
-This project is a data analysis based on the Australian public health database, specifically focusing on cancer data.
-The dataset provides insights into cancer incidence and mortality rates across different years, genders, and age groups.
-The goal is to analyze trends, build predictive models, and gain a deeper understanding of cancer-related statistics in Australia.
+This project analyzes cancer-related trends in Australia using historical data from the national public health database.
+The goal is to uncover insights about cancer incidence and mortality across age, gender, and time, and to build predictive models that support healthcare planning and policy decisions.

 Dataset source: https://data.gov.au/dataset/ds-dga-05696f6f-6ff5-42a2-904f-af5e4d1f56f8/details?q=cancer